Urbanham/CS4220/Week05/homework.md

 ---

 #### 1. Using callbacks syntax write a set of functions that checks and makes a list of websites running.
 (20)
-Requirements
-- Use callbacks
-- Use setTimeout()

-- checkResponseTime(website, callaback)
+Requirements:

+**checkResponseTime(website, callaback)** <br/>
 This function accepts a website object.
-It checks if the site has a responseTime associated to it.
+- It uses a setTimeout() to mock checking a website's responseTime associated to it.
-If it does then it callsback after 90ms with the entire website object object.
+- If it does then it callsback after 90ms with the entire website object object.
-If it does not then it callsback with an error and only the site name.
+- If it does not then it callsback with an error and only the site name.

-- websiteResponseTimes(websites)
+**websiteResponseTimes(websites)** <br/>
 This function accepts an array of objects.
 It prints the results **ONLY** when the entire todo array has been iterated.
 It should print each the working array and the error array separately.